Preparing a New Generation of AI-Ready Researchers

 With weekly sessions led by ALCF AI experts, the program provides detailed instruction on topics like large language models, neural networks, model training, and AI accelerators.
 In addition, attendees learn about the infrastructure necessary to run large-scale AI models efficiently, from computational strategies to optimizing workloads on advanced hardware systems like GPUs and novel AI accelerators.

-Each session concludes with a science talk, delivered by different domain scientists, offering insights into how various Argonne teams are using AI to drive advancements across fields such as biology, cosmology, and materials science.
+Each session concludes with a science talk, delivered by different domain scientists, offering insights into how various Argonne teams are using AI to drive advances across fields such as biology, cosmology, and materials science.
 These talks not only provide context for how AI is applied but also highlight the potential of supercomputing resources in accelerating science and engineering.

 A key feature of the series is its hands-on learning approach, where participants apply their new skills using ALCF computing resources.
 Each session includes exercises that reinforce key concepts, while also providing a platform for students to explore AI applications in science.
 At the end of the program, participants who complete all exercises receive a certificate of completion and a digital badge, marking their achievements.